Flexibility in nursing or money in nursing…. What would you prefer?

 According to a survey by Bain & Co, 57% of women and 66% of men said they expect their workplace to become more flexible after the pandemic subsides.
 95% of respondents indicated they would take a flexible arrangement in the next three years if offered by their organisation.
 People want flexible working hours, job sharing, remote work and fewer working hours for the same pay, lured by promises of short working weeks such as those presented by supporters of Tim Ferris’ concept of working a 4-hour workweek As a way to get the rewards of working without having to wait until the end of your career.

-Before we do a deep dive into workforce flexibility, we need to smash the stereotype that only women are nurses – both men and women are nurses.
-The reality is, that around 10% of nurses are men.
-So first things first, here are a few facts:
+Before we do a deep dive into workforce flexibility, we need to smash the gender stereotype attributed to nurses.
+The reality is, that around 11% of nurses are men.
+However, here are a few facts:

 - Men are less likely to ask for flexible work arrangements than women